heroku/heroku-buildpack-mcp-auth-proxy/README.md

 ### Auth Proxy Base URL

 Set the base URL for the auth proxy to the public-facing https hostname of the Heroku app.
-Should be a custom domain name for real deployments.
-This is self-referential in auth flow redirect URIs:
+The base URL is self-referential in auth flow redirect URIs.
+If you plan to deploy the app, use a [custom domain name](https://devcenter.heroku.com/articles/custom-domains).

 ```bash
 heroku config:set \
   BASE_URL=https://<app-subdomain>.herokuapp.com
 ```

-### MCP Server URL & Command
+### MCP Server URL and Command

-Set the internal, local URL for the proxy to reach the MCP Server, and the command to start it, overriding whatever the `PORT` is already set to be by Heroku runtime.
+Set the internal, local URL for the proxy to reach the MCP Server, and the command to start it, by overriding the `PORT` set by Heroku runtime.
 For example:

 ```bash
 heroku config:set \